40+ Best Online Music Visualizers for 2021

 Use the YouTube End Screen templates on the left to simplify the process of adding an End Screen.
 Click on the template to add it to your video.

 Alternatively, you can add end screen elements one by one, creating a custom End Scene for the video.
 For this, click the “+” button on the upper-right side of the pop-up window.
-Whether you add a YouTube end screen template or create an end screen from scratch, the editing process of the end screen elements will be identical.
+Whether you add an end screen template or create an end screen from scratch, the editing process of the end screen elements will be identical.

 There are five element types that you can add as part of your end screen: video, playlist, subscribe button, channel, and a link.
 The first four elements are available for all channels.
 However, to add a link, your YouTube channel needs to be part of the YouTube partner program, and monetize your channel.